berops/claudie/docs/input-manifest/example.md

     #   - name:             # Name of the nodepool, which is used as a reference to it.
 Needs to be unique.
     #     nodes:            # List of nodes which will be access under this nodepool.
     #       - endpoint:     # IP under which Claudie will access this node.
 Can be private as long as Claudie will be able to access it.
+    #         username:     # Username of a user with sudo privileges (optional).
+If not specified user with name "root" will be used
-    #         secretRef:    # Secret reference specification, holding private key which will be used to SSH into the node (as root).
+    #         secretRef:    # Secret reference specification, holding private key which will be used to SSH into the node (as root or as a user specificed in the username attribute).
     #           name:       # Name of the secret resource.
     #           namespace:  # Namespace of the secret resource.
     #     labels:           # Map of custom user defined labels for this nodepool.
 This field is optional and is ignored if used in Loadbalancer cluster. (optional)